uga-ssrl/SSRLCV-Sample-Data/README.md

 pix = ( res * tan(fov_e) ) / ( 2 * tan(fov) )
 ```

 Just plug in the desired final `res`, the erronously generated feild of view `fov_e`, and the true feild of view `fov` to get the render value `pix`. round `pix` to the nearest integer.
-The resultant images sjpi;d ne cropped from the center down to the `res` value.
+The resultant images need to be cropped from the center down to the `res` value.
 This keeps the GSD, field of view, and focal length of the desired optic.

 ## Generating New Sample Data